jcolag/entropy-arbitrage/2024-02-22-galaxy-s-child.md

  > **COMPUTER**: Please state your request in precise candlepower.

 Why would *anybody* design a user interface like that?
-Can you identify the [candlepower](https://en.wikipedia.org/wiki/Candlepower) value of *any* light source in your life, other than estimating a literal candle?
+Can you identify the {% wiki Candlepower|candlepower|en %} value of *any* light source in your life, other than estimating a literal candle?

  > **LAFORGE**: See, it's not a matter of precision, computer, it's a matter of mood.
 Brighter than this.
 More.
 More.
 A little more.
 Hold.
 Right there.
 Perfect.
 Now, some music.
 Maybe a little soft jazz.
 No, that's not right.
 Let me think here.
 Oh, I got it!
 Some Brahms!
 A piano étude.
 Nah, that's too corny.
 Probably everybody thinks of that.
 Computer, just give me some guitar.
 Classical guitar.
 Doesn't matter who.
 Yes, thank you.

-You see, she has the same surname as [Johannes Brahms](https://en.wikipedia.org/wiki/Johannes_Brahms), so she must like the music.  {% emoji eyeroll %}
+You see, she has the same surname as {% wiki Johannes_Brahms|Johannes Brahms|en %}, so she must like the music.  {% emoji eyeroll %}

  > **LAFORGE**: Standard procedure when guests come on board.
 Protocol.
 I mean, it was nothing specific, actually.
 Just, you know...